ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - the vector $\bar{b} - A\bar{x}  $
     - joins $\bar{b}$ to its closest approximation:
       - $\bar{b}' = A\bar{x}'  $ on the hyperplane defined by the columns space of A
-      - (which is orthogonal to the hyperplane and therefore evecy col of A)
+      - (which is orthogonal to the hyperplane and therefore every col of A)
     - bringing us to the `normal equation`
       - $A^T (\bar{b} - A\bar{x}) = \bar{0}  $, which yields
       - $\bar{x} = (A^{T}A)^{-1} A^{T}\bar{b} $